Shumakriss/build_butler/README.md

 Quadcopter Pros:
 * Cooler
+* Can name it BuildBug
 * Very mobile
 * Controlling the camera is just a matter of steering the device (no separate logic)
+* Can reuse logic for household security project (something named like GuardDog, GuardianEagle, SentryBot)
+* Could be swarm capable (multiple notifications, distributed weight/responsibilities, faster searching, intimidation?)

 Quadcopter Cons:
 * Serious weight restrictions